 Holland chickens require proper attention if you want to breed them successfully.
 They won’t have several health issues; however, you need to always look out for signs of weakness, sores, etc.

-The roosters may have frostbites as typical of chickens with large combs.
+The roosters may have frostbite as typical of chickens with large combs.
 Frostbites are usually caused by excess moisture and appear as black spots on your chicken’s comb or wattles.
 Even though frostbites aren’t fatal, they can cause chicken infections or pain.

 Don’t heat the coop as this will cause more buildup of moisture.
 Instead, add cayenne pepper to your chicken’s feed and rub their combs and wattles with coconut oil or frostbite ointment.
 Only apply the oil on areas not affected by the frostbite.